stafli-org/stafli.language.php/README.md

 ## Services
 These are the services described by the dockerfile and docker-compose files:
-- PHP 5.6.x, built on [Stafli Devel System](https://github.com/stafli-org/stafli.system.devel) and additional [PHP](https://www.php.net) packages
+- PHP 5.6.x, built on [Stafli Supervisor Init](https://github.com/stafli-org/stafli.init.supervisor) and additional [PHP](https://www.php.net) packages

 ## Images
 These are the [resulting images](https://hub.docker.com/r/stafli/stafli.language.php/tags) upon building: